Skip to content

 Best for: Quick, low-stakes notes when convenience matters more than verifiable architecture.

-Watch out for: Privnote does not publicly document its encryption architecture or server locations, which makes it harder to evaluate for regulated use cases.
-Phishing clones (privnote.online, privnote.net, and dozens more) have been documented since 2024 by Krebs on Security.
+Watch out for: Privnote publicly describes a client-side encryption model (the key stays in the link), but like most such tools it is closed-source, so that model cannot be independently verified.
+The bigger real-world risk is impersonation: phishing clones (privnote.online, privnote.net, and dozens more) have been documented since 2024 by Krebs on Security.
 Always verify you are on privnote.com exactly.

 OneTimeSecret